-Charging days run from midnight to midnight.
-So if you were to drive within the LEZ between 23:30 and 01:00 the next day, you'd need to pay for two days.
+Charging days run from midnight to midnight - if you drive within the LEZ between 23:30 and 01:00 the next day, you'd need to pay for two days.

 There are no barriers or toll booths within the LEZ.
 Instead, cameras will read your number plate as you drive within the LEZ and check it against our database of registered vehicles.

-This database is compiled using information from the Driver and Vehicle Licensing Agency (DVLA), the Driver and Vehicles Standards Agency (DVSA - formerly VOSA), generic vehicle weight data typical of the make and model, and drivers and operators who have registered with us.
+This database is compiled using information from the DVLA and the Driver and Vehicle Standards Agency (DVSA), generic vehicle weight data typical of the make and model, and drivers and operators who have registered with us.

 This tells us automatically whether your vehicle meets the LEZ emissions standards, is exempt, is registered for a discount, or if you've already paid the daily charge.

-If you're driving a vehicle registered outside Great Britain (this includes vehicles registered in Northern Ireland), you'll need to register it with us to let us know that it meets the LEZ emissions standards so we can add your vehicle to our database.
+If you're driving a vehicle registered outside the UK, you'll need to register it with us to let us know that it meets the LEZ emissions standards so we can add your vehicle to our database.